-COVID‑19: Everything you need to kno
+COVID‑19: Everything you need to know

-Visitor's guide | Sépaq's commitment | Frequently Asked Question
+Visitor's guide | Sépaq's commitment

 Access to Sépaq's territories, accommodations and activities is authorized in line with public health recommendations.
 Health and safety measures have been implemented at our establishments.
 The collaboration and sense of responsibility of visitors are paramount.